Around 100,000 birds breed on the islands in Ashmore Reef Marine Park every year, including these Lesser Frigatebirds. (Image: Parks Australia)

 It is likely that one of the biggest threats to the biodiversity at Ashmore Reef are the introduced pests and weeds.
 These have arrived with people visiting the islands over the years, and some have now established.
 Across the islands, we surveyed the introduced ants, geckos and plants.
 Some of these, like tropical fire ants and buffel grass, cause significant problems elsewhere.

-By knowing more about where these introduced species are at Ashmore Reef and the impacts they are having, we will be better placed to guide Parks Australia on what control programs will be the most effective.
+Our work has generated detailed knowledge on where these introduced species are at Ashmore Reef and the impacts they are having.
+This insight means we are now better placed to guide Parks Australia on what control programs will be the most effective.

 Brown Boobies with their chick on Ashmore Reef Marine Park.
 (Image: Belinda Cannell)